MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 ## Compare Q-D System

 Changes should be implemented in the test system first and then transported to the P-System.
-We need a way to quickly track how after the change the row counts in the SQL Server changed to verify if the development is successful.
+We need a way to quickly track how the row counts in the SQL Server changed to verify if the development is successful after the change.

-In order to do this the metadata (columncount and rowcount) for each table is written down in another table called metadata:
+To do this, the metadata (column count and row count) for each table is written down in another table called metadata:

 ![](2021-04-14-15-31-53.png)

 ![](2021-04-14-15-33-40.png)

-As the d-system and p-system are completely different SQL Servers it's not easy to compare the metadata tables from Q and P-System directly.
+Because the d-system and p-system are completely different SQL Servers, it's not easy to directly compare the metadata tables from Q and P-System.
 We built a small Power BI Dashboard that can automatically pull data from both Q and P for comparison:

 ![](2021-04-14-15-36-01.png)

-This way it's easy to double check how wether the change had unwanted impact on other tables.
+This way, it's easy to double-check whether the change had an unwanted impact on other tables.

 ## Pipeline runs

-The overall pipeline runs can easily be tracked in
+we can easily track in the overall pipeline runs

 # Frequent Questions / Issues / Requests